tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_combine_swagger_and_guide.md

 The truth is that programmers have been operating this way for years with [Javadocs](nativelibraryapis_create_javadoc.html), [Doxygen](nativelibraryapis_doxygen.html), and other [document-generator tools](https://en.wikipedia.org/wiki/Comparison_of_documentation_generators) that generate documentation from Java, C++, C#, Python, Ruby, and other programming sources.
 Auto-generating the reference information from source code into a standalone output is extremely common and wouldn't be viewed as a fragmented information experience by programmers.

 So in the end, instead of feeling that having two outputs is fragmented or disjointed, reframe your perspective.
 Your Swagger output provides a clear go-to source for reference information about the endpoints, parameters, requests, and responses.
 The rest of your docs provide tutorials and other non-reference information.
 Your two outputs just became an organizational strategy for your documentation.

+## Next steps

+Now that you've had your head buried in API reference documentation, it's time to dive into testing.
+As you work with API endpoints and other code, you'll need to test these endpoints yourself, both to gather and verify the information in your documentation.
+Testing isn't always straightforward, so I devote an entire section to this topic.
+Continue to [Overview of testing your docs](testingdocs_overview.html).